-It's understandable that more thought goes into having the perfect place settings on the dinner tables for your wedding than which one of you would get that perfect dining room table you bought together a few months after.
-Who wants to think about how their things will be divided in a divorce before the wedding even happens?
+It's understandable that more thought goes into having the perfect place settings on the dinner tables for your wedding than which one of you gets the dining room table you bought together a few months after.
+After all, who wants to think about how their things will be divided in a divorce before the wedding even happens?

-Marital and Separate Property in General
+Defining Marital and Separate Property

-Fair Property Division in Indiana
+Property Division in Indiana

 Indiana Marital Property Laws: Related Resources

 Learn How Indiana Marital Property Laws Apply to You: Speak to a Lawyer